-The CPS first published guidance in 'Provision of Therapy for Vulnerable or Intimidated Adult Witnesses' in 2001i and in 2020 shared the revised 'Draft Guidance on Pre-Trial Therapy'ii for public consultation.
-The revised guidance seeks to clarify and enable access for victims to therapy and counselling, without impacting on criminal justice processes.
+The CPS first published guidance in 'Provision of Therapy for Vulnerable or Intimidated Adult Witnesses' in 2001[†] and in 2020 shared the revised 'Draft Guidance on Pre-Trial Therapy' if for public consultation.
+The final guidance was published in 2022 and seeks to clarify and enable access for victims to therapy and counselling, without impacting on criminal justice processes.